Specialist tuition is available at our Centres (which we call “Workshops”) to help pupils with

 When and Where

-Friday evening workshops are held at The Wendron Centre (Connect Bromsgrove), Chapel Street, Bromsgrove B60 2BQ (behind the old fire station on Windsor Street)
+Friday evening specialist tuition sessions are held at The Wendron Centre (Connect Bromsgrove), Chapel Street, Bromsgrove B60 2BQ (behind the old fire station on Windsor Street)

-Saturday morning workshops are held at The Royal National College for the Blind, Venns Lane, Hereford HR1 1DT
+Saturday morning specialist tuition sessions are held at The Royal National College for the Blind, Venns Lane, Hereford HR1 1DT

-Saturday morning Workshops are held at St Peter’s Baptist Church, Eden Close, Worcester WR5 3TZ
+Saturday morning specialist tuition sessions are held at St Peter’s Baptist Church, Eden Close, Worcester WR5 3TZ

 In certain circumstances pupils may be taught privately, perhaps while waiting for a Workshop place to become available.
 Such tuition is by private arrangement between the parent/guardian and the individual tutor.

 Literacy – Children assessed as dyslexic by a suitably qualified person may be accepted.
 The assessment will be used as the basis for tuition.
-Advice on assessments is available from the Workshop Senior Tutors / Administrators.
-Pupils without a formal assessment who are experiencing similar difficulties may be accepted.
+Advice on assessments is available from the Senior Tutor / Administrator at each Specialist Tuition Centre.
+Pupils without a formal assessment who are experiencing similar difficulties may be accepted: the Senior Tutor will use her skill and experience, perhaps supported by a brief, informal assessment to assess whether a child might benefit from our tuition and to determine the most appropriate pairing for the child alongside another pupil already atttending.

 Mathematics – Children experiencing difficulties with maths and seeking tuition will be considered by the Workshop Senior Tutor / Administrator, to assess whether our teaching methods are likely to be of benefit.

 Study Skills – Study Skills tuition is provided for pupils during the two years before sitting GCSE examinations (Years 10 and 11).
-Usually, pupils who have been attending a Workshop when younger then progress into a Study Skills group.
+Usually, pupils who have been receiving our specialist tuition when younger then progress into a Study Skills group.
 Where appropriate, pupils can receive tuition in literacy or mathematics in addition to receiving study skills tuition.

 All teaching sessions comprise: